 There is SO little to gripe about.
 Primarily, I can focus on the DS port, which is an excellent and expansive rerelease that revises the translation and adds in some interesting features, like an ending viewer and soundtrack player.
 Unfortunately, it also tried to shoehorn in some new content in-game as well, but Tose couldn’t recapture the magic in their attempts of bringing in new areas cut from the original game.
 Mainly, they just flubbed the most dynamic part of CT‘s overworlds — the specific combat zones.
 In most cases, these can be bypassed if you know the trigger (ha).
 This allows players to quickly zoom through familiar ground if they forgot a treasure chest or for a sidequest.
 However, in these bonus areas THEY ALWAYS TRIGGER.
 No matter what.
 And they reset when you leave an particular subarea.
 So as you head out, you get to battle all of those baddies you fought on the way in.
 STUPID.
 It stands out like a sore thumb!
 Thankfully, these are not essential to beating the main game at all, so they can be skipped, but it’s a waste because the areas are kind of neat and there’s some good rewards there.
 And the monster mini game I never dabbled with.
 But that’s enough of the DS port.
 As for the actual game?
 Well, there’s a couple parts where an encounter will just happen in the core game as well, but that’s only exasperated by the extra content.
 The tech combos can also be overpowered, which makes the game turn into a breeze.
 And rarely there’s a lack of direction from the game, so it can be a little confusing where to go next.
 But man.
 All of those are really, really inconsequential in the grand scheme of Chrono Trigger, one of the finest games ever made.

-Breath of the Wild caused the biggest shakeup to the formation of this list, as it’s both the newest entry on it and I had to rethink all of the other Legend of Zelda games in comparison to it.
+Breath of the Wild caused the biggest shakeup to the initial formation of this list!
+I had to rethink all of the other Legend of Zelda games in comparison to it.
 The original Zelda suffered the worst, as I had it in the Top 10 and now it’s quite a bit lower.
 But that’s because Breath of the Wild finally evolved the concept I had so desperately wanted from the series — a unflinching sense of letting the player actually be on their own to explore and discover what may lie in wait.
 So many open-world games have teased this potential over the years but failed to deliver it so precisely and elegantly as Breath of the Wild.

 Zelda had gotten itself into a rut over the years — an increasing reliance on dictating what the player had to do to make any progress, stripping out the independence of the search; the hunt; the thrill.
 Link to the Past, Link’s Awakening, Ocarina of Time, Majora’s Mask, Wind Waker, Twilight Princess, Link Between Worlds: all of these games are great, but all of them walked away from the vastness of dropping a player into a world and letting them just go.
 Breath of the Wild gives players all of the tools in the first couple hours in a self-contained tutorial that explains the narrative and motives to progress, and then pulls the creator’s hands back to let the player uncover the massive environment on their own terms.
 What a damn good decision this is.
 And the game is captivating to be in thanks to impeccable graphical and aural design cribbed from Studio Ghibli, a cast of major and minor characters that stand as some of the best in the franchise, and a bevy of goodies to go track down perfectly teased out and carefully placed.
 The overall design is nearly flawless.